 - Mobile Security

 - Digital Forensics

 - Threat Intelligence

 - … you name it

 If everything is clear and you are still convinced you can rock the stage then you are what we are looking for.
 Follow the CfP application form link and apply to our CfP.
-The Call for Paper will be open until
+The Call for Paper is closed.